Get Started - Skeleton

 • pnpm lint - triggers ES Lint to check for any pending linting issues.

-• pnpm test - triggers all available test cases using tools such as Vitest.
+• pnpm test - runs all available unit test using Vitest.

 Local Commands